DataONEorg/dataone-web/content/services/hosted-repo.md

 - template: section
   background: major-accent-color
   title: Interested in a hosted repository?
-  intro: Enhanced DataONE services are currently available on a limited basis as part
+  intro: If you're ready to set up a hosted repository or want to learn more, please
-    of a beta program.
-Please provide the information below and we’ll get in touch when these services are ready for your organization.
+    provide your information below and we’ll get in touch to get started.
   blocks:
   - template: join-form
     precheck_hostedrepo: true
     precheck_plus: false
-    precheck_mailing_list: false
+    precheck_mailing_list: true
     style: ''
     mailing_list_only: false
   type: ''